tulimid1/tulimid1.github.io/research.md

 ### 2023

+**Tulimieri, D.**, Singh, T., and Semrau, Jennifer A. (2023).
+[Understanding the relationship between limb position sense and oculomotor proprioceptive estimations in individuals with stroke.]().
+In preparation.

+**Tulimieri, D.** and Semrau, Jennifer A. (2023).
+[Determining the influence of movement speed and distance on the accuracy of upper limb proprioceptive estimates in individuals with stroke.]().
+In preparation.

 **Tulimieri, D.** and Semrau, Jennifer A. (2023).
 [Aging increases proprioceptive error for a broad range of movement speed and distance estimates in the upper limb.]().
 Experimental Brain Research - in review.

 ### 2019